Leanne,

 It is definitely a beginning Latin program and would require further research for a follow-up program.
 However, it does teach Latin for the purpose of understanding many of the familiar Latin phrases and mottos we come into contact with in the day-to-day.
 It also teaches beginning Latin quite thoroughly.

 It seems well-suited for a one-time exposure to Latin or as a jumping off point for future Latin studies.
-We will be pondering it more for possible inclusion in a future guide(s).

 Blessings,